 Once the war ended, civilian operations were allowed again and major development work began in 1956.

 Prior to the announcement, the airship remained closed, so the expansion implied a new reality for the neighbors of the area.

-“But I hope that there will be some measure of compensating advantage to local inhabitants when it is in full operation,” added her Mejesty.
+“But I hope that there will be some measure of compensating advantage to local inhabitants when it is in full operation,” added her Majesty.

-Under “the new London Airport” plan, the design included a pier or “finger” building that allows passengers to aboard planes under cover.
+Under “the new London Airport” plan, the design included a pier or “finger” building that allows passengers to board planes undercover.

 While the new roofed structure was the first ever built at a British airfield, trunk road and rail facilities into one unit were also part of LGW’s rebuilding, at the time worth over £7m as reported by the BBC.

 An so, the builders acquired more land and diverted the A23 road between London and Brighton around the new LGW’s boundary.

 Regarding the train connection, as the 1935 railway station closed, the owners of the Southern Railway, Imperial Airways, and airport built a new station within the airport terminal complex placed on the old racecourse station and connected via underground.

 LGW, 1960s.
 Photo: Phillip Capper from Wellington, New Zealand, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons